ItsDhananjayDhumal/8bit_Microprocessor/README.md

 # 8 Bit Microprocessor

-Select dev branch for source and simulation code.
-Read instructions before pushing/commiting any files.
+**Select dev branch for source and simulation code text.** Read instructions before pushing/commiting any files.

 ## INSTRUCTIONS
 1. Complete structural modelling must be mentioned for each module in a separate file that should be added in the folder of that module (for multi cycle).